Nxt (NXT) Market Cap Reaches $2.47 Million

-Nxt (NXT) traded down 0.2% against the U.S. dollar during the one day period ending at 21:00 PM E.T. on March 26th.
-During the last week, Nxt has traded up 8.5% against the U.S. dollar.
-One Nxt coin can currently be purchased for $0.0015 or 0.00000002 BTC on major exchanges.
-Nxt has a market capitalization of $2.47 million and $294.72 worth of Nxt was traded on exchanges in the last 24 hours.
+Nxt (NXT) traded up 0% against the US dollar during the 24 hour period ending at 16:00 PM ET on March 28th.
+One Nxt coin can now be bought for about $0.0014 or 0.00000002 BTC on popular exchanges.
+Nxt has a market capitalization of $2.47 million and $1.65 worth of Nxt was traded on exchanges in the last day.
+During the last seven days, Nxt has traded down 1% against the US dollar.

-Nxt is a PoS/LPoS coin that uses the PoS hashing algorithm.
-Its genesis date was November 24th, 2013.
+Nxt (NXT) is a PoS/LPoS coin that uses the PoS hashing algorithm.
+It launched on November 24th, 2013.
 Nxt’s total supply is 998,999,942 coins.
 Nxt’s official message board is talk.jelurida.com.
 The Reddit community for Nxt is https://reddit.com/r/nxt and the currency’s Github account can be viewed here.
-The official website for Nxt is www.jelurida.com/nxt.
+Nxt’s official website is www.jelurida.com/nxt.
 Nxt’s official Twitter account is @nxtcommunity and its Facebook page is accessible here.

 According to CryptoCompare, “Nxt is an open-source blockchain platform that was launched in November 2013 and is the first to rely entirely on a proof-of-stake consensus protocol.
 Written from scratch in Java, it has influenced many other projects and has proven to be one of the most tested and reliable platforms in the industry.
 Nxt has a user-friendly and decentralized asset exchange, and its simple but flexible architecture makes it easy for blockchain adoption.
 It has been live for over 6 years with no downtime, major bugs, or successful exploits and has a reputation as one of the most secure platforms in the industry.”